Jmuccigr/temples/README.md

 - forbidden - for storing passwords
 - maps - What it sounds like.
 Various different maps.
 - scripts - place for project-related scripts
+- htdocs-maps - directory from local MAMP installation.
+Mirrored by on-line version of <http://RomeResearchGroup.org>

 ## Scripts